Installation

 Windows/WSL users: See the Windows/WSL Installation Guide for step-by-step instructions including WSL setup, agent installation examples, and terminal configuration.

-Agent caveats: See Known Agent Issues for current Claude Code and Codex CLI workflow limitations.
+Agent caveats: See Known Agent Issues for current Claude Code, Gemini CLI, and Codex CLI workflow limitations.

 Platform Support